Jurassic: Cycads

 Cycads reached their apex of diversity during the Jurassic and Cretaceous Periods.
 Despite the Mesozoic sometimes being called the "Age of Cycads", cycads are thought to have been a relatively minor component of mid-Mesozoic floras, with the Bennettitales and Nilssoniales, which have cycad-like foliage, being dominant.
 The Nilssoniales have often been considered cycads or cycad relatives, but have been found to be distinct on chemical grounds, and perhaps more closely allied with Bennettitales.
-Cycads are thought to have been mostly confined to tropical and subtropical latitudes throughout their evolutionary history.
-The relationships of most Mesozoic cycads to living groups are ambiguous.
+The relationships of most Mesozoic cycads to living groups are ambiguous, with no Jurassic cycads belonging to either of the two modern groups of cycads, though some Jurassic cycads possibly represent stem-group relatives of modern Cycadaceae, like the leaf genus Paracycas known Europe, and Zamiaceae, like some European species of the leaf genus Pseudoctenis.
+Also widespread during the Jurassic was the extinct Ctenis lineage, which appears to be distantly related to modern cycads.
 Modern cycads are pollinated by beetles, and such an association is thought to have formed by the Early Jurassic.

 Other seed plants

-Although there have been several claimed records and phylogenetic stem group age estimates for individual early diverging angiosperm orders, there are no widely accepted Jurassic fossil records of flowering plants, which make up 90% of living plant species, and fossil evidence suggests that the group diversified during the following Cretaceous.
+Although there have been several claimed records, there are no widely accepted Jurassic fossil records of flowering plants, which make up 90% of living plant species, and fossil evidence suggests that the group diversified during the following Cretaceous.

-The earliest known Gnetophytes appeared by the end of the Jurassic.
+The earliest known gnetophytes, one of the four main living groups of gymnosperms, appeared by the end of the Jurassic, with the oldest unequivocal gnetophyte being the seed Dayvaultia from the Late Jurassic of North America.

 "Seed ferns" (Pteridospermatophyta) is a collective term to refer to disparate lineages of fern like plants that produce seeds but have uncertain affinities to living seed plant groups.
 A prominent group of Jurassic seed ferns is the Caytoniales, which reached their zenith during the Jurassic, with widespread records in the Northern Hemisphere, though records in the Southern Hemisphere remain rare.
 Due to their berry-like seed-bearing capsules, they have often been suggested to have been closely related or perhaps ancestral to flowering plants, but the evidence for this is inconclusive.
-A variety of other Jurassic seed ferns of uncertain placement are known, including Pachypteris from Europe, which has sometimes been allied with the corystosperms.
+Corystosperm-aligned seed ferns, such as Pachypteris and Komlopteris were widespread across both hemispheres during the Jurassic.

 Czekanowskiales, also known as Leptostrobales, are a group of seed plants uncertain affinities with persistent heavily dissected leaves borne on deciduous short shoots, subtended by scale-like leaves, known from the Late Triassic (possibly Late Permian) to Cretaceous.
 They are thought to have had a tree- or shrub-like habit and formed a conspicuous component of Northern Hemisphere Mesozoic temperate and warm-temperate floras.
 The genus Phoenicopsis was widespread in Early-Middle Jurassic floras of Eastern Asia and Siberia.

 The Pentoxylales, a small but clearly distinct group of liana-like seed plants of obscure affinities, first appeared during the Jurassic.
 Their distribution appears to have been confined to Eastern Gondwana.